Automotive Technology - Major #8051

 1 unit

-Designed for students to complete assigned automobile manufacturers’ training modules in Advanced Chassis Systems: Hands-On (HO), Computer-Based Training (CBT), Web-Based Training (WBT), and/or Virtual Classroom Training (VCT) with instructor supervision.
+This course is designed for students to complete assigned automobile manufacturers’ training modules in Advanced Chassis Systems: Hands-On (HO), Computer-Based Training (CBT), Web-Based Training (WBT), and/or Virtual Classroom Training (VCT) with instructor supervision.
 Provide the most current and up-to-date technology for students pursuing a career in Automotive Technology.
 Designed to accompany work experience in the trade.
 (A, CSU)

 WELD 1